-Solo shows have been at Grosvenor Street Art Space, London (2013), the National Centre For Atmospheric Research in Boulder Colorado (2012-13), and The Lookout (Caroline Wiseman Modern & Contemporary) (2014) He has also exhibited with: Zeitgeist Arts Projects, Charlie Dutton Gallery, Caroline Wiseman Modern & Contemporary, London Art Fair, 20/21 British Art Fair, Standpoint Gallery and Collyer Bristow Gallery.
-His works are in private collections in the USA, UK, Japan, France and Germany.
+Solo shows have been at Grosvenor Street Art Space, London (2013), The Dairy Arts Center, Boulder, Colorado (2014), the National Centre For Atmospheric Research (NCAR), Boulder Colorado (2014-2015), and The Aldeburgh Beach Lookout, Suffolk (2014 & 2021) He has also exhibited with: Zeitgeist Arts Projects, Charlie Dutton Gallery, Caroline Wiseman Modern & Contemporary, London Art Fair, 20/21 British Art Fair, Standpoint Gallery and Collyer Bristow Gallery.
+His work is in private collections in the USA, UK, Japan, France and Germany.

-Has created a number of album covers, including Paul Weller 22 Dreams (2008), and Kevin Ayers, The Unfairground (2007), which Shepard also co-produced.
-He has also created a number of music videos usually working with super8 film including for Kevin Ayers, The Go-Betweens, Terry Edwards and Bandante (George Vjestica - Nick Cave and the Bad Seeds).
+Shepard has created a number of album covers, including Paul Weller 22 Dreams (2008), and Kevin Ayers, The Unfairground (2007).
+He has also created a number of music videos, usually working with super8 or 16mm cinefilm, including for Kevin Ayers, The Go-Betweens, Terry Edwards and Bandante (George Vjestica - Nick Cave and the Bad Seeds).

-Has been a guest tutor at Central St. Martins College of Art and a visiting lecturer at the Royal College of Art.
+Has been a guest tutor at Central St. Martins College of Art (1992, 1993) and a visiting lecturer at the Royal College of Art (2002).

-Worked with the enigmatic film maker CS Leigh as an Associate Producer and Editor on the feature length documentary A Quiet American Ralph Rucci & Paris (2012).
+Collaborated with the enigmatic filmmaker CS Leigh on a number of projects including Associate Producer and Editor on the feature-length documentary A Quiet American Ralph Rucci & Paris (2012).

-In 2003 was invited to be Artist in Residence at the Centre de Sculpture in Montolieu in the Montagne Noir, France.
-This residency lead to a commission from the French Ministry of Culture in a pilot scheme of inviting artists to interact with historic monuments and buildings.
+Artist in Residence at the Centre de Sculpture in Montolieu (annually between 2000 - 2004) in the Montagne Noir, France.
+During the 2004 residency, Shepard completed and installed an award commission via the Sculpture Center as part of a pilot scheme from the French Ministry of Culture inviting artists to create works out of various historic monuments.

-Between 2008 and 2015 had a studio in the small hamlet of La Galaube, 10km north of Montolieu up in the Montagne Noir.
-It was here amidst the extraordinary primordial beauty of a mountain wilderness landscape that he made work in a roof top studio alongside innumerable spontaneous landscape interventions created during hikes in the mountain.
+Between 2008 and 2015 had a studio in the tiny Montagne Noir hamlet of La Galaube (for many years the summer home of 20th-century French writer and poet, Joseph Delteil and his wife Caroline Dudley).
+It was here amidst the extraordinary primordial beauty of a mountain and wilderness landscape that Shepard made work in a rooftop studio alongside innumerable spontaneous landscape interventions created during hikes in the region.

-Was educated at Eton College and is a graduate of Georgetown University, Washington DC where he double majored in Fine Art (sculpture) and Theology after transferring from Columbia University, NYC.
+Was educated at Eton College and is a graduate of Georgetown University (C86), Washington DC where he double majored in Fine Art (sculpture) and Theology after transferring from Columbia University(C85), NYC.

-Lives in Notting Hill, London with his 11 year old daughter, Willow.
+Lives in Notting Hill, London with his 12-year-old daughter, Willow.